 Join us for a fun and flavorful deep dive into the world of fermentation!
 In this demonstration workshop, you’ll learn how to craft probiotic-rich sauerkraut and fermented cucumbers using simple, natural techniques.
 Watch as Beth walks you through the process of making fermented mustard—then take home Beth's preferred fermentation lid and a glass weight!
 Plus, enjoy a community potluck and a tasting session to round out the experience!

-Become a Goat Cheese Whiz!
-Unlock the secrets of homemade goat cheese with our upcoming workshop at School of Ranch!
-Join us and you'll learn to transform fresh goat milk into delicious halloumi and mozzarella cheeses, which are surprisingly easy to make.
+Become a Farm Cheese Whiz!
+Unlock the secrets of homemade farm cheese with our upcoming workshop at School of Ranch!
+Join us and learn to transform fresh milk into a delicious, creamy and flavorful cheese that's surprisingly easy to make.
 This workshop is perfect for anyone interested in artisanal food crafts and using locally sourced foods.

 Get ready to transform fresh produce into shelf-stable treasures.
 This workshop covers the essentials of water bath and pressure canning, making it perfect for beginners or anyone needing a refresher on safe food preservation.
 Through step-by-step demonstrations, you’ll gain the skills to can fruit, sauces, and other pantry staples—ensuring homemade goodness all year long!